JuanValenciaSaravia/House-Sale-Price-Prediction/README.md

 	kurtosis(TrainingSet$SalePrice)
 	[1] 6.5

 #Log transformation of the dependent variable

-To deal with the high skewness of the distribution of SalePrice we transformed to log10 the target variable.
-By performing  the logarithmic transformation we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created.Because of this positive skew we might expect our model to overpredict our values if do not transform the variable.
+To deal with the high skewness of the distribution of SalePrice we transformed it to log10.
+By performing  the logarithmic transformation we intend to remove and deal with the skewness therefore  increase the accuracy of the models that will be created. logTrainingSet$SalePrice <- log(logTrainingSet$SalePrice)

-logTrainingSet$SalePrice <- log(logTrainingSet$SalePrice)
+Skewness with the log transformation

-Skewness with the log transformation we were able to reduce the skew.
-The curve aproximates with the normal distribution.
+The q-q-plot after the log transformation looks better we were able to reduce the skew of the dependent variable

 	skewness(logTrainingSet$SalePrice)
 	[1] -0.0203